mcgonago/mymcp/jira-agent/README.md

 # Building a Jira MCP Agent

+> [!NOTE]
+> **Attribution**
+> I have taken some of the well documented steps at https://github.com/redhat-community-ai-tools/jira-mcp and added them here as part of my learning to program MCP agents.
+To get much more information, please see the original https://github.com/redhat-community-ai-tools/jira-mcp

 I wanted to build an agent for Cursor that provides access to Jira issues, projects, boards, and sprints.
 Here's the step-by-step process.

 ## Background